 Every year, humpback whales migrate from the northern Atlantic to the warmer northern Caribbean waters to give birth and to mate.

 The Turks and Caicos Islands are situated on an underwater plateau rises 11,000 feet (3,350 meters) from the surrounding ocean floor.
 Much of this extensive subterranean shelf is relatively shallow, but a deep channel splits this plateau and separates the Turks Islands from the Caicos Islands.
-Whales are funnelled through this passage and consequently migrate quite close to Grand Turk.
+Whales are funneled through this passage and consequently migrate quite close to Grand Turk.

 Quite a few local businesses offer whale watching tours.
 Most of these trips are afternoon excursions, but custom tours can easily be arranged.